 |

-Items may be placed in the box outside the front doors 24/7, or in the box in the lobby under the coat rack when the building is open.
 Thank you for helping to support our local food pantry.
 One Family Laundry DetergentWe have a ongoing need for small bottles of laundry detergent, to help with our contributions to the One Family program that

 provides families with children much needed household items each month.
 News Archives